totaljs/components/j-Validation/readme.md

 	- `hidden` validates all components which are hidden
 	- `visible` validates all components which are visible

+__Good to know__:

+- component adds `ui-validation-ok` to the element if the model is valid
+- component adds `ui-validation-no` to the element if the model is invalid

 ### Author

 - Peter Širka <petersirka@gmail.com>